All Episodes

 Welcome to today's edition of the Rush 24-7 podcast.

-Well, I'll tell you one thing I'm not going to do is stand in line for one.
+Well, I'll tell you, one thing I'm not going to do is stand in line for one.

-And I'm not going to stand in line for one, and I haven't found anybody to go pay to stand in line.
+Everybody's asking me, folks, if I'm going to get an iPhone, and I'm not going to stand in line for one, and I haven't found anybody to go pay to stand in line.

 But you know what's happened today?

-The Edge Network from ATT has mysteriously doubled in speed.
+The Edge Network from AT ⁇ T has mysteriously doubled in speed.

 Hi, folks.